sparameswaran/nsx-t-gen/README.md

 * BGP or Static Route setup (outside of NSX-T) for T0 Routers

+## Note
+To install `NSX-T v2.2`, use the `nsxt-2.2` branch of pipeline templates of this repo.
+At some point, the `master` branch would transition over to v2.2

 ## Warning
 This is purely a trial work-in-progress and not officially supported by anyone.
 Use caution while using it at your own Risk!!.